Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp plan/09_Finalization of Stripe and Subscription Integration/12_Stripe_Subscription_Logic.md

 ### Scenario 2.2: Upgrade from Free to a Paid Plan

 - **User Action:** A logged-in Free Tier user clicks "Get Started" on a paid plan on the pricing page.
+The customer immediately gets a new subscription in Stripe and pays for the subscription.

 - **System Flow (Initiation):**
   1.  **Frontend:** The `<StripeCheckoutButton>` component calls our API Gateway at `POST /api/subscription/checkout/create-subscription-session`.
   2.  **API Gateway:** Authenticates the user and forwards the request to the `subscription-service`.